-The first-generation model features alarm clock, eight preset radio station buttons, integrated internal charger for portability, spatialization enhancer technology, and ability to plug into any hi-fi stereo system or headphones via analog outputs.
+The first-generation model features an alarm clock, eight preset radio station buttons, an integrated internal charger for portability, spatialization enhancer technology, and the ability to plug into any hi-fi stereo system or headphones via analog outputs.
 The Phoenix is available in black or white.

 For other wireless home audio users, ComOne launched a $79-suggested Bluetooth Stereo Receiver, which connects to any existing stereo system’s auxiliary input to reproduce music stored on Bluetooth-equipped cellphones, other Bluetooth devices, or music portables connected to a Bluetooth transmitter, such as Com One’s $29-suggested USB Bluetooth transmitter.
 The receiver is shipping.